jxxcarlson/pkuTT/README.md

 Sketch of Hoffman-Strieicher's construction of a groupoid model for MLTT proving independence of UIP and Univalence relative to MILTT.

 # Agda Files

+## Cubical

+- Basic:
+- PlusIdentityRight: show that n + 0 = n for all n : N

 ## Postulate